So I've heard time and time again that colleges dislike clubbers or resume-builders or whatever you want to call them.

 *I AM NOT A RESUME-BUILDER.

 I do not do these things for college.
-[I actually get angry at people that do things just for college.]
 I do them because I like them.
 And because I want to take advantage of every incredibly unique opportunity I have while I'm still in high school and don't have to focus on a major and whatnot.
 I also do believe that it's important to be well-rounded--not for college's sake, but just for anything in general.

 Plus, I love learning new things, and I always want to try different stuff.
 (I hardly ever give up my interests, though.
 So I don't have commitment issues.)